top of page

 Graduate Student

-Michael is a third-year PhD graduate student in the Cognitive Psychology graduate program with general research interests in perception and emotion.
+Michael is a PhD graduate student in the Cognitive Psychology graduate program with general research interests in perception and emotion.
 Michael is currently working with Dr. Wisniewski on a novel pitch matching task and plans to continue working in perception research after getting his degree.

 Sarah Bechtel